KingsOfDeLeon/LIRI_App/README.md

 To use within terminal, user must call "node liri.js [command] [searchTerm]"

 If you run other commands or forget to supply a searchTerm, the app will either give you a gentle reminder to do so, or default to a preset search term.

+If you want to increase the amount of information returned from some of the commands (IE, concert-this returning more than 4, you'll have to change the hardcoded preset within the Liri.js file);